-Marble Mountains (Vietnamese: Ngũ Hành Sơn) are a masterpiece of natural landscape that nature bestowed on Da Nang.
-This is a complex of 5 mountains growing close together, gathering all the beauty of nature and spirituality, giving visitors a journey to visit and explore wonderful landscapes.
+Marble Mountains (Vietnamese: Ngũ Hành Sơn) are a masterpiece of natural landscape bestowed upon Da Nang.
+This is a complex of 5 mountains growing close together, gathering all the beauty of nature and spirituality, offering visitors a journey to explore wonderful landscapes.

 General information about Marble Mountains

-Marble Mountains is a popular tourist destination Da Nang is located at Ngu Hanh Son District around 8km east of Da Nang city center.
-With its convenient location, Marble Mountains has become a popular tourist destination in Da Nang on tourists’ journeys to visit the historical and heritage lands of the central region.
+Marble Mountains is a popular tourist destination.
+Da Nang is located in Ngu Hanh Son Ward, around 8km east of Da Nang central ward.
+With its convenient location, Marble Mountains has become a popular tourist destination in Da Nang for visitors to the central region’s historical and heritage sites.

 Sightseeing ticket price

-Non Nuoc tourist area, located in the Marble Mountains area in Da Nang, is open so that both domestic and foreign tourists have the opportunity to enjoy the wonderful natural beauty of this place.
+Non Nuoc tourist area, located in the Marble Mountains in Da Nang, is open to both domestic and foreign tourists, allowing them to enjoy the area’s wonderful natural beauty.
 Below is information about tour ticket prices by type:

 Sightseeing ticket